sendbird/sendbird-calls-ios/README.md

 ## Make a call
 Initiate a call by first preparing the `DialParams` call parameter object.
 This contains the initial call configuration, such as callee’s user id, audio or video capabilities, as well as a `CallOptions` object.
-You can further configure media settings with the `CallOptions` object.
+Further configure media settings with the `CallOptions` object.
 Once prepared, the `DialParams` object is then passed into the `SendBirdCall.dial()` method to start the call.

 ```swift
 let dialParams = DialParams(calleeId: CALLEE_ID, isVideoCall: false, callOptions: CallOptions(), customItems: [:])